Roles Harry Potter Actors Want Fans To Forget

 Did you know that, long before playing Severus Snape in Harry Potter, Alan Rickman had already played another wizard in theaters?
 In 1994, the British actor starred in the biographical drama Dr. Mesmer: The Sorcerer.
 The film follows the true story of Franz Anton Mesmer, a German physicist known for his penchant for mysticism.

-In its original release, the film divided the opinion of the specialized critics.
+In its original release, the feature divided the opinion of specialized critics.
 The film’s aesthetic and Alan Rickman’s performance received high praise.
-The screenplay of the feature, the pace of the story, and especially, the tone of the film, were completely detonated.
+The film’s script, the pace of the story, and especially the tone of the film, were completely detonated.
 It is worth remembering that Alan Rickman passed away in 2016, at the age of 69.

 Ralph Fiennes – The Avengers

-Long before playing Lord Voldemort in Harry Potter, Ralph Fiennes starred in the movie The Avengers – but not the Marvel one!
-Released in 1998, the feature is an adaptation of the British series of the same name.
-A true box office failure, The Avengers established itself as one of the biggest “bombs” of the 90s.
+Long before playing Lord Voldemort in Harry Potter, Ralph Fiennes starred in The Avengers – but not Marvel’s!
+Launched in 1998, the feature is an adaptation of the British series of the same name.
+A true box office failure, The Avengers established itself as one of the biggest ‘bombs’ of the 90s.

-In addition to earning only 54 million dollars – with a budget of 60 million – The Avengers was detonated by specialized critics, mainly for “wasting the potential of the cast”.
-In addition to Ralph Fiennes, The Avengers also features Uma Thurman, Sean Connery and Fiona Shaw (Harry Potter’s Aunt Petunia).
+In addition to earning only 54 million dollars – with a budget of 60 million – The Avengers was detonated by specialized critics, mainly for ‘wasting the potential of the cast’.
+In addition to Ralph Fiennes, The Avengers also features Uma Thurman, Sean Connery and Fiona Shaw (Harry Potter’s Aunt Petnia).

 Maggie Smith – Better Late Than Never

 Considered one of Harry Potter’s most beloved actresses, Maggie Smith plays the iconic Professor Minerva McGonagall.
 With one of the most prolific careers in the UK, the actress began acting in the 1950s.
-In addition to Harry Potter, Smith is famous for playing Countess Violet Crawley in the Downton Abbey series.
+In addition to Harry Potter, Smith is famous for playing Countess Violet Crawley in the series Downton Abbey.

 Maggie Smith’s career is marked by projects acclaimed by the public and critics.
-Better Late than Never is out of the ordinary.
+Better Late than Never is a rule.
 The British comedy follows the story of two elderly people who, after getting involved with the same woman, fight over who is the grandfather of a girl about to inherit a great fortune.
 Maggie Smith plays the protagonist Bridget’s grandmother.

 The Harry Potter movies are available on HBO Max.